MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Upload a new app

+You can use your app catalog to test and distribute line-of-business applications that are built specifically for your organization.
+A Teams app package is created by using [Teams App Studio](https://docs.microsoft.com/microsoftteams/platform/get-started/get-started-app-studio).
+When you have the app package, you can add it to the your app catalog.
+While all users in your organization can view the app catalog, only global admins and teams service admins can publish and manage it.

 To upload a new custom app to your tenant app catalog, click **Upload new app** to upload your app package in .zip format.
-The app isn't highlighted after it's uploaded so you'll need to search your tenant catalog to find it.
+The app isn't highlighted after it's uploaded so you'll need to search your app catalog to find it.

-You can also upload apps by [using the Teams desktop client](tenant-apps-catalog-teams.md#go-to-the-tenant-app-catalog).
 To learn more, see [Manage your line-of-business apps in Teams](manage-your-lob-apps.md).

 ## Allow and block apps